 This oatmeal bread is an old-fashioned bread recipe passed to me by my great-grandmother.

-My absolute favorite recipes are family ones and this amazing oatmeal bread is from my great-grandmother.
-My Gigi recently passed away and as my mom was clearing out her closet that she discovered an old shot box full of family recipes, and this is one of the ones in there.
+The best recipes are family, and this amazing oatmeal bread is from my great-grandmother.
+My Gigi recently passed away, and as my mom was clearing out her closet, she discovered an old shot box full of family recipes, and this is one of the ones in there.

 My Gigi was one the best hostesses at parties and she loved making food for people, yes, she is where I get it from.
-So finding these stained and creased recipe cards just fill me with such joy.
-I consider these found recipes heirlooms and I am thrilled to have them so I can keep the traditions alive with my family.
+So, finding these stained and creased recipe cards fills me with such joy.
+I consider these found recipes heirlooms, and I am thrilled to have them so I can keep the traditions alive with my family.

 Soft Oatmeal Bread Recipe

 And this homemade oatmeal bread?
 It’s a winner, friends.
-Simple and easy to make with the most amazing texture.
-Yes, it’s yeast bread and that’s what makes it so wonderful.
+Simple and easy to make with the incredible texture.
+Yes, it’s yeast bread, which makes it so wonderful.

-I’ve had oatmeal quick bread and they’re often dense – oatmeal bread with yeast is a whole other wonderful thing.
-It’s soft, smells wonderful while it’s baking, and has the best flavor.
+I’ve had quick oatmeal bread, and they’re often dense – oatmeal bread with yeast is another wonderful thing.
+It’s soft, smells wonderful while baking, and has the best flavor.

-This oatmeal bread isn’t sweet but has a wonderful flavor from the molasses and a hint of ginger for warmth.
-I love to use it to make sandwiches and toast, but a slice with some jam and butter is great, too.
+This oatmeal bread isn’t sweet but has a beautiful flavor from the molasses and a hint of ginger for warmth.
+I love to use it to make sandwiches and toast, but a slice with jam and butter is also great.

 The only thing you need is a little time and a few ingredients.
 You can make it by hand or use a bread machine to prepare the dough.
 I’ve included instructions for both!